 Log data received from a Clavister Security Gateway that is not specified in the configuration will be rejected.
-Such attempts will be summarized to the event log of the server every 10 minutes.
+Such attempts will be summarized in the event log of the server every 10 minutes.

-In the list of connected receivers, select the Clavister Logger that is to be configured.

-Click the Edit button.
+In the list of connected receivers, select the Clavister Logger to be configured, then click the Edit button.
+The following dialog will appear: